freshwater/Automeme/README.md

 ## Other examples

-If you want to just look at the chat in the comfort of your terminal:
+If you want to just look at the chat from the comfort of your terminal:

     ./scan.sh --channelName <channel> --recordSqlite false